vicleca/cuzzle/README.md

 ## Prerequisites

-This library needs PHP 5.5+.
+This library needs PHP 5.6+.

-It has been tested using PHP5.5 to PHP7.0 and HHVM.
+It has been tested using PHP5.6 to PHP7.0.

 ## Installation